Rel1cx/eslint-react/docs/rules/no-deprecated-string-refs.md

-# Disallow using deprecated string refs (`react-ts/no-deprecated-string-refs`)
+# no-deprecated-string-refs

-💼 This rule is enabled in the following configs: ✅ `recommended`, `recommended-type-checked`.
+💼 This rule is enabled in the following configs: 👍 `recommended`, 🔍 `recommended-type-checked`.

 <!-- end auto-generated rule header -->